pypp/letterboxd-services/README.md

 ![previewv](screenshots/screenshot2.png)
 <br/>

-Letterboxd Torrent Provider is a Chrome/Firefox extension that will make your life easier by providing you torrents for movies traight through [letterboxd](https://letterboxd.com/) movie page.
+Letterboxd Services is a Chrome/Firefox extension that will make your life easier by providing you torrents for movies traight through [letterboxd](https://letterboxd.com/) movie page.

 ## How to Use